 Analysis: Room and Board On and Off Campus

-The University of California-Berkeley, meanwhile, estimates that students pay up to 12% more living in an on-campus residence hall than they do in an off-campus apartment.
-This estimate, however, makes a number of assumptions regarding personal expenses, including health insurance, and the average local rent.
-UC estimates students pay roughly $20,000 for apartment rental, whereas the annual cost on a shared 2-bedroom may be closer to $23,750 each.
+Across the bay in Oakland, The University of California-Berkeley, meanwhile, estimates that new students for 2024-25 pay up to 106% more living in an on-campus residence hall than they do living in a rented off-campus apartment.
+UC estimates students pay roughly $12,300 for apartment rental.

 Such discrepancies can make budgeting difficult.
 Furthermore, other expenses that add to the cost of living vary from market to market.
 Groceries purchased in Iowa are much less expensive than groceries in Manhattan’s Lower East Side.
 Students may be able to temporarily reduce their cost of living using financial aid.
 Using student loans for living expenses, however, ultimately increases the student’s loan debt, including interest.